-Act tivity The Council's control shall be limited to the following matters: viii. b. a bo the Lim Clu con and around the present quarry site which is to be retained until the completion of the golf course construction; fairway layout and golf paths; biodiversity conservation area(s); open space recreation area boundaries; clubhouse and parking area, vehicle and pedestrian access ways and entrances; and proposed final contours and levels. ond is entered into between Council and Fulton Hogan ited and/or Templeton Golf b to ensure completion of astruction of the golf course associated facilities cribed in Rule 17.9.1 c.iii. completion of construction of the golf course and associated facilities in accordance with Rule 17.9.1c. iii.; c.
-The extent to which conditions are required to ensure that 18 golf course holes are available for play at all times across the Rural Quarry Templeton Zone and the Open Space Community Parks Zone (Templeton).
+- around the present quarry site which is to be retained until the completion of the golf course construction;

+- iv. fairway layout and golf paths;

+- v. biodiversity conservation area(s);

+- vi. open space recreation area boundaries;

+- vii. clubhouse and parking area, vehicle and pedestrian access ways and entrances; and

+- viii. proposed final contours and levels.

+- b. a bond is entered into between the Council and Fulton Hogan Limited and/or Templeton Golf Club to ensure completion of construction of the golf course and associated facilities described in Rule 17.9.1 c.iii..